Knight of the shire: Middle Ages

-The precursor to the English parliamentary system was a Magnum Concilium or great council, an advice chamber to the king consisting of peers, ecclesiastics, and Knights of the Shire (with the king summoning two of these from each county).
+The precursor to the English parliamentary system was a Magnum Concilium or great council, an advice chamber to the king consisting of peers, ecclesiastics, and knights of the shire (with the king summoning two of these from each county).
 In 1264, this council evolved to include representatives from the boroughs (burgesses), requiring that all members be elected (Montfort's Parliament).
 The parliament gained legislative powers in 1295 (the Model Parliament).
-In the following century Edward III split parliament into its current bicameral structure, which includes the House of Commons and the House of Lords, in 1341.
+In the following century, in 1341, Edward III split Parliament into its current bicameral structure, which includes the House of Commons and the House of Lords.
 It opted in 1376 to appoint Sir Peter de la Mare to convey to the Lords complaints about heavy taxes, demands for an accounting of the royal expenditures, and criticism of the king's management of the military.
 Although de la Mare was imprisoned for his actions, many recognised the value of a single representative voice for the Commons.
 Accordingly, an office of Speaker of the House of Commons was created.
 Mare was soon released after the death of Edward III and became the Speaker of the House again in 1377.

-Until legislation in 1430, the franchise (electorate) for elections of knights of the shire was not restricted to forty shilling freeholders.
+Before 1430, the franchise (electorate) for elections of knights of the shire was not restricted to forty-shilling freeholders.
 Discussing the original county franchise, historian Charles Seymour suggested, "It is probable that all free inhabitant householders voted and that the parliamentary qualification was, like that which compelled attendance in the county court, merely a 'resiance' or residence qualification."
 He goes on to explain why Parliament decided to legislate about the county franchise.
 "The Act of 1430," he said, "after declaring that elections had been crowded by many persons of low estate, and that confusion had thereby resulted, accordingly enacted that the suffrage should be limited to persons qualified by a freehold of 40s".

-The Parliament of England legislated the new uniform county franchise, in the statute 8 Henry VI, c.
-7. However the Chronological Table of the Statutes does not mention such a 1430 Act, as it was included in the Consolidated Statutes as a recital in the Electors of Knights of the Shire Act 1432 (10 Henry VI, c.
-2), which amended and re-enacted the 1430 law to make clear that the resident of a county had to have a forty shilling freehold in that county in order to be a voter there.
+The Parliament of England legislated the new uniform county franchise, in the Electors of Knights of the Shires Act 1429 (8 Hen.
+6. c.
+7).
+It was included as a recital in the Electors of Knights of the Shire Act 1432 (10 Hen.
+6. c.
+2), which amended and re-enacted the 1430 law to make clear that the resident of a county had to have a forty-shilling freehold in that county in order to be a voter there.

-Over the course of time, authorities began to consider a great number of different types of property as forty shilling freeholds.
+Over the course of time, authorities began to consider a great number of different types of property as forty-shilling freeholds.
 Subsequently, the residence requirement disappeared.

 Reform

-Until the Great Reform Act of 1832, each county continued to send two Knights (apart from Yorkshire, which had its number of Knights increased to four in 1826).
+Until the Representation of the People Act 1832, each county continued to send two knights (apart from Yorkshire, which had its number of knights increased to four in 1826).
 How these knights were chosen varied from one county to the next and evolved over time.
-The 1832 Act increased the number of Knights sent by some populous counties to as many as six.
+The 1832 Act increased the number of knights sent by some populous counties to as many as six.